2013-2016 Scion FR-S

 2013 • 2014 • 2015 • 2016

-In a nutshell: This article is an overview of your Scion's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Scion's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your FR-S.

 Overview of the Scion FR-S